Which site would you like to visit?

 - Jancis Robinson

-More than any of his peers, Fichet is testing the limits of transparency, to find the very soul of Meursault’s terroirs.
+More than any of his peers, Fichet has tested the limits of transparency, to find the very soul of Meursault’s terroirs.
 It was Meursault’s destiny to have its soils revealed in this way: their intense stoniness is magnified by an exceptionally low water table, forcing the vines’ roots deep underground.

 Fichet's work is a direct outgrowth of a breakthrough that happened three decades ago: René Lafon's decision to bottle his Meursault “Clos de la Barre” on its own.
 For a century before, such a thing had been unheard of, as only the most famous vineyards—the premier crus—were ever bottled individually; everything else was blended into Meursault villages.